Known for their awesome power rack range and weight plates, Titan has built a reputation offering high-quality fitness products at affordable prices.

 To Sum Up

-The Titan adjustable weight bench is a very good bench for the money, it’s versatile, well built, and designed well for dumbbell workouts.
+The Titan Fitness Adjustable Bench is a very good bench for the money, it’s versatile, well built, and designed well for dumbbell workouts.
 The quality isn’t quite there compared to their racks but at this price, I didn’t expect too much.
 An excellent bench for beginners and intermediate weight lifters.